mgx96/mgx96/README.md

 ## Hi there

-I'm an aspiring smart contracts developer with a massive passion to create decentralized applications and solutions
+I'm an aspiring smart contract developer driven by a passion for building decentralized applications.
+I believe the future belongs on-chain and I want to help shape it.

 ### Tech Stack